HOW TO REGISTER TO VOTE

 An application for an absentee ballot may be transmitted by facsimile to a town or city clerk.

-ABSENTEE BALLOTS – Return of Clerks may accept completed absentee ballots submitted in person by the voter until 5:00 p.m. the day before an election or until 5:00 p.m. on election day if received through the mail.
+Clerks may accept completed absentee ballots submitted in person by the voter until 5:00 p.m. the day before an election.
+A voter's absentee ballot may also be returned in person by the voter's parent, spouse, sibling or child to the town clerk.
+The person returning the absentee ballot shall complete a form and provide proper ID before the clerk will accept the ballot.
+Also, absentee ballots will be accepted until 5:00 p.m. on election day if received through the mail.

 A marked absentee ballot may NOT be transmitted by facsimile to a town or city clerk.

 When registering to vote, you will not be required to register as a member of a political party (republican or democratic) …you may register as an undeclared voter.
 If you are registered as an undeclared voter and go to vote in a state primary election, you will be required to choose a party when accepting a ballot.
 Voters should be aware of their party status before a primary election.
-If you voted on a party ballot in the 2012 state primary election, you are now a registered member of that party unless you filled out a card or signed a list to return to undeclared status with the supervisors of the checklist.
+If you voted on a party ballot in the 2012 state primary election, OR more recently, the 2016 presidential primary election, you are now a registered member of that party unless you filled out a card or signed a list to return to undeclared status with the supervisors of the checklist.

 If you are a party member and wish to change your registration status, initiate such a change by taking one of the following steps: